TimeCubed/nvim/README.md

 # Installation

-To install this config, just create a folder named 'nvim' at `~/.config` (if you're on Linux or WSL on Windows, please use WSL), and then you can clone the repository using the following command:
+To install this config, just create a folder named 'nvim' in `~/.config` (if you're on Windows, please use WSL), and then you can clone the repository using the following command:
 ```
 git clone https://github.com/TimeCubed/nvim ~/.config/nvim/
 ```